-Doug Darden, a more recent American architect also questioned the meaning of architecture, and in ways similar but also distinct to Piranesi.
-I will describe one project in particular, the Oxygen House.
-The project begins with a description of the client, Abraham, who must live in an oxygen tent.
+I will briefly describe one project in particular, the Oxygen House.
+The project begins with a description of the client, Abraham, who must live in a house that helps him to breathe.
 Abraham had worked for the railroad his whole life.
-One day after a flood, the train jumped the track and Abraham's lung was punctured by a stray piece of metal, thus requiring the oxygen house.
+One day after a flood, the train jumped the track and Abraham's lung was punctured by a stray piece of metal, thus requiring a house that would act as an iron lung.
 Three years after the incident, Abraham purchased the piece of land where the accident occurred and commissioned a house to first allow him to live and then be his final resting place.